lars1050/csc321-s25/05_gui_branches/starter-code/README.md

 	private ColorController colorController;
 ```

-Above the setLayout(true) towards the bottom of the file add this code:
+Above the setVisible(true) towards the bottom of the file add this code:

 ```
 		// Add the color controller panel